tynes/mutual-assurance-contract/README.md

 ## Usage

+The `PactFactory` can be used to create a pact, or an instance of a mutual assurance contract.
-To coordinate with others, first come to an offchain agreement on the rules of the engagement.
-The `PactFactory` can be used to create a mutual assurance contract.
-An instance of a mutual assurance contract is referred to a pact, (an instance of a `Pact`).
-Commit to the offchain agreement when creating a pact.
+First come to an offchain agreement on the rules of the engagement.
+A commitment to these rules should be included with each pact.
 A pact also needs a duration (amount of time until it can be resolved), a sum of ether (denominated in wei) and a set of leads to control the ether if the coordination continues.

+To create a pact, call `create(bytes32 _commitment, uint256 _duration, uint256 _sum, address[] memory _leads)`
+on the `PactFactory`.

+### Arguments

+#### `_commitment`

+This is a commitment to the rules of the engagement.
+Once the rules exist, it is easy to call the `commit(string)(bytes32)` function on the `PactFactory` to get back the commitment.

+#### `_duration `

+This is the number of seconds that the pact should be live for.

+#### `_sum`

+This is the amount of wei that the pact requires for coordination to continue.
+Note that 10^18 wei is 1 ether.

+#### `_leads`

+The custodians of the funds if coordination continues.
+A Gnosis Safe is created and the funds are transferred there.
+The Gnosis Safe has a signing threshold of all of the leads.
+The leads can choose to update this value themselves.

 ### optimism-goerli